sony/model_optimization/README.md

 __________________________________________________________________________________________________________
 ### Enhanced Post-Training Quantization (EPTQ)
 As part of the GPTQ capability, we provide an advanced optimization algorithm called EPTQ.
-The specifications of the algorithm are detailed in the paper: _"**EPTQ: Enhanced Post-Training Quantization via Label-Free Hessian**"_ [4].
+The specifications of the algorithm are detailed in the paper: _"**EPTQ: Enhanced Post-Training Quantization via Hessian-guided Network-wise Optimization**"_ [4].
-More details on the how to use EPTQ via MCT can be found in the [EPTQ guidelines](https://github.com/sony/model_optimization/blob/main/model_compression_toolkit/gptq/README.md).
+More details on how to use EPTQ via MCT can be found in the [GPTQ guidelines](https://github.com/sony/model_optimization/blob/main/model_compression_toolkit/gptq/README.md).

 ## <div align="center">Resources</div>
 * [User Guide](https://sony.github.io/model_optimization/docs/index.html)  contains detailed information about MCT and guides you from installation through optimizing models for your edge AI applications.